 The panoramic elevators go through as many as 92 meters and transport visitors up to the Faro de Moncloa’s viewpoint—which emerges right from the heart of the University City of Madrid.
 This is actually an old lighting tower, built in 1992—which is the year when Madrid was picked as the Europe’s Cultural Capital.
 For the record, it stands 110 meters high.

 Just let your eyes get lost through those huge windows while contemplating outstanding pieces or art, namely, Palacio Real, the Catedral de la Almudena, the Telefonica building, The Four Towers and, in the background, the Guadarrama mountain range.
 The viewpoint’s access price is as little as 3 €.

 Well, it’s a wrap!
 We have compiled our favorite viewpoints of Madrid, as well as some of the best terraces in Madrid, in our opinion.
+Car Hire at Madrid Airport or car hire at Atocha are the best option to be able to enjoy your trip to the capital with as much independence as possible.
 Not everyone who is anyone is on our list, but everyone on it is a somebody.
 Please, be sure to leave your comments—did we miss out anything on this list?